yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 It instructs the Push interpreter to:

-1. Push `10` to the stack.
+1. Push `10` to the `integer` stack.
-2. Push `2` to the stack.
+2. Push `2` to the `integer` stack.
-3. Subtract the top two numbers from the stack and push the result back to the stack.
-The result is `8`.
+3. Pop the top two numbers from the `integer` stack, subtract the second number from the first, and push the result back onto the stack.

+The result of the program execution is `8`.

 The second example would be: